Trevor Storey

 Ruapehu, the largest active volcano in New Zealand, is the highest point in the North Island and has three major peaks: Tahurangi (2,797 m), Te Heuheu (2,755 m) and Paretetaitonga (2,751 m).
 The deep, active crater is between the peaks and fills with a crater lake between major eruptions.

-By JB & LB trip to
+By TD trip to

 Featured Offers